franciellevargas/PRO/README.md

 # Ontologies-for-aspect-based-opinion-mining
-Aspects hierarchies in RDF/OWL for aspect-based opinion mining about the smartphone, camera and book domains.
+Aspects hierarchies in RDF/OWL for aspect-based opinion mining about the smartphone, camera and book domains, on portuguese language.

 Author: Francielle A. Vargas